awslabs/cid-data-collection-framework/README.md

 | AWS Athena                      | Data scanned monthly          | $15/month*       |
 | **Total Estimated Monthly Cost** |                              | **<$50**         |

-\* Costs are relative to the size of collected data (number of workloads, AWS Accounts, Regions etc).
+\* Costs are relative to the size of collected data (number of workloads, AWS Accounts, Regions etc) and configured data collection frequency.

 Pleas use AWS Pricing Calculator for precise estimation.